Coffee-Maker/Cinebara-Docs/README.md

 ---
-github: It seems you might be reading this on Github... you may be looking for the [actual docs website](https://docs.cinebara.com).
+github: It seems you might be reading this on Github... you may be looking for the actual docs website @ https://docs.cinebara.com.
 order: 100
 ---